crweiner/hacktoberfest-swag-list/README.md

 #### **Python Discord**

 - **Swag**: T-shirt or a 1 year JetBrains product license
-- **Requirements**: The two top contributors to their [repos](https://github.com/python-discord) will win a PyDis Hacktoberfest T-shirt each, and three runner-ups will get a 1 year license for any JetBrains product of their choosing.
+- **Requirements**: The two top contributors to their [repos](https://github.com/python-discord) will win a PyDis Hacktoberfest T-shirt each, and three runner-ups will get a 1-year license for any JetBrains product of their choosing.
 Membership to the Discord server is a requirement.
 - **How to sign up**: [Join the Discord](https://discord.gg/python), post on an unclaimed Issue with your interest and mention your in-server name.
 - **Issues**: [python-discord](https://github.com/search?&q=user%3Apython-discord+type:issue&state=open&type=Issues)
 - **Notes**:  See this page for their [Reddit announcement](https://www.reddit.com/r/Python/comments/dbj0vh/python_discord_hacktoberfest_2019/).
 [Contributing Guides](https://pythondiscord.com/pages/contributing/) are available on their website.